nchopin/particles/README.md

 This package was developed to complement the forthcoming book:

-An introduction to Sequential Monte Carlo
-Nicolas Chopin and Omiros Papaspiliopoulos
+*An introduction to Sequential Monte Carlo* - Nicolas Chopin and Omiros Papaspiliopoulos

 ## Features ##